1 Servitude and independence

 We resent restraint, but we don’t want to be free.
 And though we chafe at duress, we all need to find some person or some cause to depend on.
 We cast off the encumbrance of choice, but we hit back at those who would dare to take it from us.
 We are born rebels, because we are born serfs.
-We long for liberty only with a view to selecting our own kind of subjection.
+And we long for liberty only with a view to selecting our own kind of subjection.
 We know neither what it is to be truly free nor what it would be to serve loyally.
-We are content to sell our liberty.
+We are content to sell our independence.
 But we bite and claw at those who would come between us and our borrowed wants.
-Those who drudge as uncomplaining servants of their own compulsions scream if the least curb from outside is laid on them.
+Those who drudge as uncomplaining servants of their own compulsions scream if the others lay the least curb on them.

 We submit with alacrity to a slavishness which is real, present and enduring, in order to win a release which is distant, ephemeral and fake.
 ‘All ran headlong to their chains,’ as Rousseau wrote, ‘in the hope of securing their liberty.’

 We are urged on by a servile self-regard and a busy futility.
 We are cringing but not humble.
-We cling to our self-importance, but we cede our self-reliance.
+Though we cling to our self-importance, we cede our self-reliance.

 Why do subservient people make a footstool of themselves, and then squeal when their masters plant their feet on them?
 Some who bite the hand that feeds them are glad to lick the fist that beats them.

 2 The willing slaves of avarice